Five reasons why Milford Sound is Best in the Rain

 Hike – the Milford Track is one of New Zealand’s most famous multi-day hiking trails.
 There are two options for hiking on this trail; the first is for those who like a bit of comfort while out in the wilderness; here you can go on a guided walk, take hot showers, sleep in a comfy bed, eat catered meals and only carry a day-pack on the trail.
 For those who want a more intrepid and challenging experience, carry all your own gear and do a freedom walk.
 With both options it is important to book well ahead of time!
 This walk can book out up to two years in advance, but if you are feeling lucky and have a flexible schedule, it’s possible to sometimes pick up hut tickets online from last minute cancellations.
 For everything you need to know about the Milford Track check out our Hiking the Milford Track blog.

 Stay the night - Another great way to see Milford Sound in the rain is on an overnight cruise.
-Quite often you can experience all weathers in just one cruise, which is why we have included this magical activity on our Masterpiece, Kiwi Classic and Short South tours.
+Quite often you can experience all weathers in just one cruise, which is why we have included this magical activity on our Masterpiece, Kiwi Classic and Pure South tours.

 To make the most of your visit to New Zealand and Milford Sound we highly recommend taking some time to explore, enjoy and appreciate the beauty of this slice of paradise or join us on one of our many adventures that take you into the heart of Fiordland National Park.

 There’s a reason why Rudyard Kipling touted Milford Sound as the ‘Eighth Wonder of the World’ – don’t miss out on this incredible experience.

 - Hiking the Milford Track in New Zealand